Access

 private DataFormat dataFormat

-, and the names of allColor
+instanceof,println,Hashtable, and the names of allColorconstants):

 No variable name should have an underscore (unless it is a constant, in which case it must be in all uppercase).

-.
+this.
 A name should be chosen with great care; it should capture the essence of the variable.
 Don't undo all that work by making up fake variants of the name as well.

-Don't name a thread referencerunner
+Don't name a thread reference

-.
-Call it what it is:thread
+runnerorkicker.
+Call it what it is:thread.

 Boolean variable names should be predicative verbs (that is, they should make sense when prefixed with `if')